|

 some majestic structure gently, perhaps, holding, and now superimposed

-by dint of memory's moving moment upon the surrendered mind-- there
+by dint of memory's moving moment upon the This is

 the ultimate in musical art, the classical lore which has bravely come